 - Respect Wildlife - Learn about wildlife through quiet observation.
 Do not disturb wildlife or plants just for a “better look.”
 Observe wildlife from a distance so they are not scared or forced to flee.
 Large groups often cause more damage to the environment and can disturb wildlife so keep your group small.
 If you have a larger group, divide into smaller groups if possible to minimize your impacts.

 Tread Lightly, a program created by the Forest Service in 1985, has set out to balance the needs of people who enjoy outdoor recreation with the need to conserve the environment.
-For fun stories for kids, go to the special Tread Lightly kid’s page.
+For Tread Lightly kids resources, visit the special Tread Lightly kid’s page.
 For more tips on how to lessen your environmental impact while taking on more elaborate outdoor activities, visit Tread Lightly's site.